iamantony/iamantony.github.io/about.md

 ---

 <p>
-I'm a developer and aspirant at the
-<a target="_blank" href="http://urfu.ru/en/">Ural Federal University</a>
+Antony Cherepanov.
+Human.
+Developer.
 </p>

 <p>
-Most of my live I lived in Pervouralsk, then I went to the University and moved to the Yekaterinburg.
-In 2014 my girlfriend said to my that enough is enough - it's too cold for her on Ural, so we moved to warmer Moscow.
+Most of my live I lived in Pervouralsk (Russia).
+Here I went to the kindergarden and school.
+In 2007 I went to the University and moved to the Yekaterinburg.
+In 2014 my girlfriend said to me that enough is enough - it's too cold for her on Ural - so we moved to warmer Moscow.
 </p>

 <p>